ansible/ansible/docsite/rst/playbooks_tags.rst

 Tag Resuse
 ```````````````
 You can apply the same tag name to more than one task, in the same file
 or included files.
-Which will run all tasks with that tag.
+This will run all tasks with that tag.

 Example::
     ---